-Absences of more than three (3) days must be negotiated with the Professional Experience

-Academic Course Advisor.
-Pre-service teachers may be removed from their professional experience placement for absences greater than three (3) days.
-If you believe that a pre-service teacher is having an excessive amount of absences and this is causing disruption to your class, please contact the University Advisor.
+Absences of more than three (3) days must be negotiated with the Professional Experience Academic Course Advisor.
+In negotiation with the Academic Course Advisor, pre-service teachers may be removed from their professional experience placement for absences greater than three (3) days.
+If you believe that a pre-service teacher is having an excessive number of absences and this is causing disruption to your class, please contact the University Advisor.

-All absences must be up within 7 calendar days of the completion of the practicum, unless negotiated otherwise with the University
+All absences must be up within 7 calendar days of the completion of the practicum, unless negotiated otherwise with the University.